OpenHarmony: Upstream and downstream software releases

-The Oniro project is focused on being a horizontal platform for application processors and microcontrollers. it is an embedded OS, using the Yocto build system, with a choice of either the Linux kernel, Zephyr, or FreeRTOS.
+The Oniro project is focused on being a horizontal platform for application processors and microcontrollers of all device types with global contributions on downstream base OS derivative to source code upstreaming OpenHarmony core platform improvements.
+The platform is an embedded OS, with a choice of either the Linux kernel, LiteOS, UniProton RTOS kernel, or custom-add on kernels alongside experimental FreeRTOS kernel use.
+In September 2025, at RIOT Summit, OpenHarmony and Oniro team announced an additional RIOT RTOS kernel in development for academic and industry use in Europe.
 It includes an IP toolchain, maintenance, OTA, and OpenHarmony.
 It provides example combinations of components for various use cases, called "Blueprints".
 Oniro OS 2.0 was released in 2022 and Oniro OS 3.0 based on OpenHarmony 3.2 LTS in October 2023, alongside latest 6.0 version as of October 7, 2025 on the main branch.